 Getting a new corporeal life might actually be better than merging with Nirvana.
 At least you would have a body to inhabit and move around in, places to visit, things to do, challenges to meet, and relationships to develop with other people (or other beetles).

-The Weave of G>O>D> notes — In a metaphorical sense, our bodies actually are “reincarnated” – because every carbon atom in all the molecules in our bodies was almost certainly part of other plant and animals that lived long ago.
+Our Spiritual Practice notes that in a metaphorical sense, our bodies actually are “reincarnated” – because every carbon atom in all the molecules in our bodies was almost certainly part of other plant and animals that lived long ago.
 Going forward, our decomposed bodies will again become parts of new plants and animals in the future.
 Unfortunately, present health codes in the West often require bodies to be encased in coffins which are further encased in concrete vaults.
-How should Followers of G>O>D> deal with the body after death?
+How should Followers of Continung Creation deal with the body after death?
 We discussed burial and cremation earlier in the Essay.

 A-4.
 Imaginary Afterlife Type #4 – Merging with the Godhead

 The term “Godhead” derives from the older English word “Godhood,” which perhaps better expresses its meaning.
 The idea has been expressed by many different words and phrases over the centuries, including: attaining Nirvana, joining The Word (Logos) and/or The Light, returning to The Universal Energy, realizing Unity with the Sum of All Wholes of with the Absolute, returning to the Ground of All Being, reaching the Omega Point of Creation, and joining the Atman (true self) with the Brahman (the Cosmic Soul or Ultimate Divine Reality) in Hinduism).
 Many of these expressions are defined online, and are also discussed elsewhere in The Book Continuing Creation.